kakysha/developer-docs/configuration.md

 ### conf.socksHost, conf.socksPort, and conf.socksLocalDNS

 Settings for connecting through optional SOCKS5 proxy.
 Use them to connect through TOR and hide your IP address from peers even when making outgoing connections.
 This is useful and highly recommended when you are running an online wallet on your server and want to make it harder for potential attackers to learn the IP address of the target to attack.
 Set `socksLocalDNS` to `false` to route DNS queries through TOR as well.

-### MySQL conf for faster syncing

-To lower disk load and increase sync speed, you can optionally disable flushing to disk every transaction, instead doing it once a second.
-This can be done by setting `innodb_flush_log_at_trx_commit=0` in your MySQL server config file (my.ini)

 ### conf.permanent_pairing_secret